-Talk to a good Web Partner and draw up a plan, then make it happen.
-Share content, engage and entertain, be creative, interesting and sincere.
+Talk to a good Web Partner and draw up an internet marketing plan, then make it happen.
+Share content, engage and entertain, be creative, interesting, and sincere.
 You do not have to entertain the world, just your own identified target audience.
-You want to engage with that audience and highlight how you can help solve problems.
+You want to engage with that audience and highlight how you can help solve their problems.
 Make sure that you are producing something that solves a problem and where there is a defined market for it.
 Ideally, it should not just be an exchange of your time for an hourly rate and it should be scalable, whereby the business runs when you are absent.
 Use your own voice or style rather than imitate others.

 Digital Marketing Plan Advice

 If you are serious about creating your online presence – here are some steps, tips, advice, and reminders;

-1. Create a Blog around the services or benefits you offer and start by populating it with 20 small articles circa 300+ words and 10 large circa 3000+ words to show competency.
-Remember to avoid the technical stuff about your product and just feature the benefits or the product of the product.
+1. Create a Blog around the services or benefits you offer and start by populating it with 20 or 30 small articles circa 300-500+ words and 10 large circa 3000-5000+ words to show some serious competency.
+Remember to avoid having too much technical stuff about you, your own product or service and just feature the benefits or the actual product of the product.
 See our Guide to Blogging here.